Shacharit: Shabbat and holidays

-The service concludes with Ein Keloheinu, Pitum Haketoret and Aleinu.
-Those who didn't recite it earlier recite the Psalm of the Day here, many Ashkenazic communities recite Anim Zemirot (either before or after the Psalm of the Day), and many conclude the services with Adon Olam.

 Timing

 According to Jewish law, the earliest time to recite the morning service is when there is enough natural light "one can see a familiar acquaintance six feet away."
 It is a subjective standard.
 The usual time for this prayer service is between sunrise and a third of the day.
 If one missed a third of the day, it may be recited until astronomical noon, referred to as chatzot.
 After that (technically, half an hour after chatzot), the afternoon service (mincha) can be recited.